 In some cases, we earn commissions from affiliate links in our posts.

 In the United Kingdom, city status is conferred upon places by letters patent or royal charter.
-It's kind of a quirky system, where some cities are actually neighborhoods that don't contain the entire city in the traditional sense (like the City of London or the City of Westminster), while other cities are actually made up of quite a few towns and villages (like Canterbury).
+It's kind of a quirky system, where some cities are actually neighborhoods that don't contain the entire city in the traditional sense (like the City of London or the City of Westminster), while other cities are actually made up of quite a few towns and villages (like Canterbury in Kent).

 The whole city thing was quite informal until fairly recently, though.
 For a long time, the presence of a cathedral made a settlement into a city.
 Over the last couple hundred years, a set of irregular rules and conventions have been applied to areas throughout the UK, resulting in a total of 7 Scottish cities (we'll discuss other parts of the UK in future posts).